getsentry/snuba/docs/source/clickhouse/schema_design.rst

 a column like this can be indexed with bloom filters as described in :ref:`bloom`.
 In general we construct this index across datasets for ``tags`` but not for other columns.

-This works well when your dataset and query design gives you the ability to filter for exact matches to a small number of rows and the flexibility of completely arbitrary keys and values are a real requirement.
+This works well when your dataset and query design gives you the ability to filter for exact matches and a large number of rows will NOT be an exact match.
 Often, however, a ClickHouse query filters for rows that contain a substring match or regular expression match for a tag value of a given key.
 This makes bloom filter indexes not usable for the query and requires moving (or promoting) those relevant values for a given tag key to a new separate column which can support these queries more efficiently [#dupe]_.

-It is very efficient for queries to filter by a specific matching value that exists in a low number of rows for a given tag key being non-empty or key:value pair on a column that contains **just** the values of that specific key.
-However, in :ref:`selectivity` we discuss why this fails when queries contain conditions for a specific ``key=value`` pair that occurs in a very large percentage of the table data (for example, ``http_status_code=200`` or ``hasKey(http_status_code)``).

 .. _selectivity: